Covid 19 coronavirus: When can NZ go to level 2 - Jacinda Ardern reveals date

 But there is an upper limit of 100 at level 2.

+The policy around rest homes and hospital visits was being updated, he said, noting they are high risk environments and any visits will have strict safety rules.

-Masks were also not recommended, but people were able to wear them if they wanted to use them.
+Masks were not recommended, but people were able to wear them if they wanted to use them.

 "It's not a supply issue.
 It's a evidence issue and the evidence is in the balance," Bloomfield said.

-There was feeling that loads of people were not complying with alert level rules, but his sense was that the majority of people were complying, he said.
+There was feeling that loads of people were not complying with alert level rules, but his sense was that the majority of people were complying.

+Bloomfield said that a trigger back to level 3 might be about the number of cases and where they were happening, and the ability to control outbreaks "very quickly".
+He said regional measures might be put in place to ring-fence an outbreak, and those measures might be more restrictive than the rest of the country.

 Ardern clarified that the 10-person limit was consistent.
 "If you are socialising with a group of your friends, you have to keep it to 10."